aws/karpenter-provider-aws/docs/aws/provisioner-launch-templates-options.md

   # overriden by pod node selectors.
 Well known labels control provisioning
   # behavior.
 Additional labels may be supported by your cloudprovider.
   labels:
+    # These are AWS-specific
     kubernetes.amazonaws.com/launchTemplateId:
     kubernetes.amazonaws.com/launchTemplateVersion:
     kubernetes.amazonaws.com/capacityType:
 ```

-As of Mar 2021, support for these labels is not yet implemented, so
+As of Mar 2021, support for these labels in the AWS cloud provider is
-before doing that work, this document presents some alternatives.
-The
+not yet implemented, so before doing that work, this document presents
-next section outlines why we might want to do this.
+some alternatives.
+The next section outlines why we might want to do
+this.

 ## Potential Issues